The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

 How long does it take to improve sperm health?

 Because sperm regenerate over a roughly three-month cycle, most specialists suggest giving lifestyle changes at least three months before expecting to see a difference in a semen analysis.
-It's the same preconception window we talk about for women, which is rather the point: this is a three-month project couples can take on together, not a last-minute fix.
+It is the same preconception window we talk about for women, which is rather the point: this is a three-month project couples can take on together, not a last-minute fix.

 This, for me, is the heart of it.
 A UK study of 22 men who were experiencing infertility and going through IVF found that all of them had delayed seeking help.
-As the researchers put it: take into account that men are notoriously slow to seek medical help for ordinary complaints, then add the cultural baggage that ties fertility to male identity, and it's no surprise men are reluctant to take the first step.
+As the researchers put it: take into account that men are notoriously slow to seek medical help for ordinary complaints, then add the cultural baggage that ties fertility to male identity, and it is no surprise men are reluctant to take the first step.

 moode answers your questions about male fertility